Last Updated: January 6, 2025

 Why are all of those tasks scheduled for ALAP?
 You don’t want to go to the airport now or tomorrow; you want to go two hours before departure.

-And…. because you want Microsoft Project to automatically do some of the scheduling for you based on changes you might make.
+And…. because you want Microsoft Project to automatically schedule some tasks based on any changes you might make.

 Figure 7.7 Must Start On Timing Constraint.

-Let’s say a couple of days before your departure, your customer calls and tells you they are out with a bad cold and need to reschedule for Monday, July 5.
-Rebook your flight to Sunday, July 4, at 4:20 PM so you can be on-site first thing Monday, the 5th.
+Let’s say a few days before your departure, your customer calls and tells you they are out with a bad cold and need to reschedule for Monday, July 5.
+Rebook your flight to Sunday, July 4, at 4:20 PM so you can be on-site on Monday, the 5th.

 Make that change in the Constraint Date field for the Flight Departs task and notice what happens.
 First, the schedule shifts toward that date because the tasks are ALAP.
-That is a good thing; it is one of the main reasons people use a project management tool like Microsoft Project: They want the schedule to shift based on change automatically.
-But in this case, the schedule isn’t calculated correctly because you are trying to schedule on a Sunday, which is a non-working day in the project calendar.
+That is a good thing; it is one of the main reasons people use a project management tool like Microsoft Project: They want the schedule to shift automatically based on changes.
+But in this case, the schedule isn’t calculated correctly because you are trying to schedule on a Sunday, a non-working day in the project calendar.

-There are several ways to make Sunday a workday; perhaps you decide the best and easiest way to remedy this problem for this project is to make an exception for this July 4th date in the project calendar.
+There are several ways to make Sunday a workday.
+Perhaps you will decide that the best and easiest way to remedy this problem for this project is to make an exception for July 4 in the project calendar.

 To make this exception, go to the Project tab / Change Working Time command on the ribbon, scroll through the calendar, and select the date July 4.
 In the Name field below, type in Travel Day and press enter.
 Select the detail again and click on the Details button to edit.
 Then select the Working times: radio button and click OK to accept the default values.
 Click OK again, and July 4.
 July 4 is a working day; your travel day is now scheduled correctly.